Catalog Ingestion API

 The Catalog Schema and Ingestion APIs offer a streamlined approach to managing catalog data indexing and updates, simplifying data integration and maintenance within a Coveo organization.

-The Catalog Ingestion API provides an improved alternative to the existing Full and Partial catalog data update operations of the Coveo Stream API.
-It ingests catalog data by validating it against the schemas you’ve defined, ensuring data integrity and consistency from the moment it enters the Coveo index.
+The Catalog Ingestion API provides an improved alternative to the existing catalog data operations of the Coveo Stream API.
+It supports full ingestion, partial updates, and data deletion.
+The Catalog Ingestion API ingests catalog data by validating it against the schemas you’ve defined, ensuring the integrity and consistency of data from the moment it enters the Coveo index.

 Limitations